awslabs/llrt/README.md

 ![LLRT logo](./logo.svg "LLRT logo")

 LLRT (**L**ow **L**atency **R**un**t**ime) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
 LLRT offers up to over **10x** faster startup and up to **2x** overall lower cost compared to other JavaScript runtimes running on **AWS Lambda**

-LLRT is built in Rust, utilizing QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup.
+It's is built in Rust, utilizing QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup.

 LLRT is an experimental package.
 It is subject to change and intended only for evaluation purposes.